linkedin/venice/docs/README.md

 - **Partial update**: set the content of a field within the value.
 - **Collection merging**: add or remove entries in a set or map.

+N.B.: Currently, write compute is only supported in conjunction with active-passive replication.
+Support for active-actice replication is under development.

 Read Path
 ---------